 Citizenship Updates: Citizenship by Option

 Luxembourg Nationality by Option Processing Restarted

 For individuals with a parent or grandparent that has or had Luxembourg citizenship (nationality), it is possible to obtain Luxembourg citizenship by option.
-For the citizenship by option process, there is no application deadline but travel to Luxembourg is required.
+For the citizenship by option process, there is no application deadline, but you must travel to Luxembourg.
 Travel is now possible for individuals who have a negative PCR Covid-19 test 72-hours from travel to Europe.
-Please contact our team
+Please contact our team to learn more.